 Upon arrival, you’ll enter our 1940s bungalow office and have a seat in our waiting room.
 Please feel free to grab a bottle of water from the mini fridge.
 Our waiting room is a designated Screen-Free Zone.
 We encourage you to spend your time connecting with your child through TableTopics, reading books, and snuggling.
 To respect our clients in session, please limit all phone calls to outside of the office.
 Your therapist will come out to greet you at the start time of your appointment.
 We truly appreciate your promptness because it enables us to get the most out of our time.

 If you are choosing to stay on the property and wait while your child is in session, you may relax in our waiting room and peruse any parenting books on our professional shelves.
-If you have another child waiting with you, please bring something quiet to entertain them with.
+There are also children’s books on therapeutic topics available on our book shelves that you can check out.
+If you have another child waiting with you, please bring something quiet to entertain them.

-If you are choosing to drop off your child, there are many nearby places you can easily walk to & give yourself some self-care or free playtime to your waiting children.
-Picnik and Rosedale’s playground are just a short walk.
+If you are choosing to drop off your child, there are many nearby places you can easily walk to & give yourself some self-care or free playtime to your waiting siblings.
+Picnik (for coffee) and Rosedale Elementary (for playground) are just a short walk.
 Sessions are 45 minutes and we thank you for returning promptly!

 I'm a newbie.
 What does our first appointment look like?